Tomatoes – a quick guide

 Tomatoes enjoy plenty of sunshine but not too much – if you’re growing in a greenhouse, make sure there’s shade and ventilation for your plants in particularly hot weather or the leaves may scorch and the flowers fall off.

 How to grow tomatoes

 Start your tomato seeds in a propagator during March or April and if you’re planting outdoors, make sure you harden off your young plants for a few days before placing them into their final positions.
 You should also be sure that all risk of frost has passed.
 Don’t be fooled by a warm start to the month of May – the weather can change very quickly at that time of year.

 Make sure you support your plants adequately.
 Cordon varieties need a structure to grow up, and bush varieties are best staked, especially if there’s a chance of wind damage.
-For the best of expert advice on growing tomatoes, head over to our special guide to growing tomatoes courtesy of some of the most knowledgeable gardeners from the online community
+For the best expert advice on growing tomatoes, head over to our special guide to growing tomatoes courtesy of some of the most knowledgeable gardeners from the online community.

 How to care for tomatoes

 Give your plants a feed just after planting, but don’t apply fertiliser again until they start to set fruit.
 Watering is key to a successful tomato harvest – under water and the plants go into stress mode.
 Mulch tomatoes to help with moisture retention and regularly check your crop for pests and diseases such as blight.
 Remove any affected foliage immediately and burn it or dispose of it responsibly.